By: William C. “Bubba” Head, Atlanta DUI Lawyer

 In 2017, a new administration will be put in office by voters in the United States, and the attitude and focus on drug addiction will be set by that new leader.
 Certainly, as we saw when Nixon took the path when declaring a War on Drugs, even his own advisors could not alter his path of pushing for laws to incarcerate millions of Americans for marijuana possession crimes, despite scientific studies showing that the drug did not have the addictive effect of heroin, cocaine, or methamphetamine.

-When little or no rehabilitation, job training or meaningful steps to end drug addiction are implemented in prison, the detained person is still at risk to engage in the addictive behavior upon leaving custody.
+When little or no rehabilitation, job training, or meaningful steps to end drug addiction are implemented in prison, the detained person is still at risk to engage in addictive behavior upon leaving custody.

-Non-profit groups like the Human Rights Watch, the Vera Institute and the Brennan Center for Justice point out that the incarceration of a massive number of Americans for the last three and one-half decades cannot be justified as a deterrent to violent crimes.
+Non-profit groups like the Human Rights Watch, the Vera Institute, and the Brennan Center for Justice pointed out that the incarceration of a massive number of Americans for the last three and one-half decades cannot be justified as a deterrent to violent crimes.